 Departments & Organizations

-Global Health Initiative: Health Policy & Systems
+Global Health Studies: Health Policy & Systems

 Anthony J. Tomassoni, M.D., M.S, FACEP, FACMT practices and teaches Emergency Medicine and Toxicology at Yale University.
 Dr. Tomassoni received a B.A. degree in Science Education and a M.S. in Human Biochemistry.
 His interest in medicine and toxicology was born from a foundation of analytical and clinical chemistry.
 Prior to entering medicine he taught basic sciences and computer applications to gifted students and to educators.
 He received his MD degree from UMDNJ – New Jersey Medical School and completed a residency in Emergency Medicine and a fellowship in Medical Toxicology at the University of Cincinnati (UC).
 While at UC he served as an EMS medical director and as a flight physician for 5 years.
 In his previous position Dr. Tomassoni contributed to the growth and certification of the collaborative Northern New England Poison Center which he served as Medical Director; while at the Maine CDC he was the architect of three Regional Resource Centers for Public Health Emergency Preparedness created to span preparedness gaps between public health, healthcare organizations and other response organizations in Maine.